 Though the production of starch is apparently not the ultimate aim of the photosynthetic processes, its ready occurrence affords us an easy method of demonstrating the activity of the chlorophyll apparatus.
-If a leaf is partially covered by a piece of opaque material, such as tinfoil, and is then exposed to the light, starch rapidly appears in the illuminated portion.
-Its presence can be shown by bleaching the leaf with boiling alcohol, and then immersing it in iodine, which forms a blue colour with starch.
+If a leaf is partially covered by a piece of opaque material, and is then exposed to the light, starch rapidly appears in the illuminated portion, as can be shown by bleaching the leaf with boiling alcohol, and then immersing it in iodine, which forms a blue colour with starch.
 The blue tint only appears where the light has reached the chlorophyll apparatus.

 These processes are carried out by the chlorophyll apparatus under the conditions set forth.
 It is evident that such changes as have been described cannot be accomplished without the expenditure of a considerable amount of energy.
 In this need we have the explanation of the composite nature of the chloroplast.
 The chlorophyll absorbs certain rays of light which fall upon it, and the energy which is liberated by the extinction of their vibrations is taken up by the protoplasm of the plastid and applied by it to effect the decompositions that take place.
+If the views of Usher and Priestley should prove to be correct, part of it is applied directly to the original decomposition of the absorbed carbon dioxide without the intervention of the living substance of the plastid.
 A very ingenious method of demonstrating that the energy is derived from the rays of light absorbed by the pigment was devised by Engelmann.
 He observed that certain bacteria were excited to active movement only in the presence of free oxygen.
 He placed a filament of a green alga upon a glass slide in a fluid containing a number of the bacteria, covered it with a glass cover-slip, and sealed it with wax.
 He kept it in darkness till the microbes had come to rest, and then by the aid of a microspectroscope he threw a spectrum upon the filament and observed in what parts of it the bacteria accumulated as soon as they began to move.
 These places corresponded with the positions of the absorption bands which we have seen to be characteristic of the chlorophyll spectrum, the maximum effect being produced by the deep band in the red region.
 These were evidently the places at which the chlorophyll apparatus of the filament was at work, the movements of the bacteria showing that oxygen was liberated there.
 Tmiriazeff proved the same thing by throwing the spectrum of solar light upon a darkened leaf, when he found that starch was produced only in the positions of those same absorption bands, indicating that those were the only places of photosynthetic activity.